pudly/schmopera-hugo/content/articles/sublime-heartbreak-jesus-christ-superstar.md

 date = "2018-05-03T13:31:00-04:00"
 lastmod = "2018-05-03T13:33:00-04:00"
 publishDate = "2018-05-03T13:31:00-04:00"
-short_description = "\"He's a man.
-He's just a man.\" These lyrics, so central to Mary's song, seemed to me the springboard for Heath Saunders' portrayal of Jesus.
-In Saunders' performance we saw Jesus as a victim-of-circumstance, but in the most dire way.
-It wouldn't be enough to say that the vulnerability Saunders brought to the role was \"relatable\" or even \"human\"; it was sublime (or sublimated?) heartbreak." slug = "sublime-heartbreak-jesus-christ-superstar" title = "Sublime heartbreak: Jesus Christ Superstar"
+short_description = "&quot;He&#039;s a man.
+He&#039;s just a man.&quot; These lyrics, so central to Mary&#039;s song, seemed to me the springboard for Heath Saunders&#039; portrayal of Jesus.
+In Saunders&#039; performance we saw Jesus as a victim-of-circumstance, but in the most dire way.
+It wouldn&#039;t be enough to say that the vulnerability Saunders brought to the role was &quot;relatable&quot; or even &quot;human&quot;; it was sublime (or sublimated?) heartbreak." slug = "sublime-heartbreak-jesus-christ-superstar" title = "Sublime heartbreak: Jesus Christ Superstar"
 +++